-2. Click the New Customer button.
+2. Click the New Customer & Job button and then click New Customer.

 QuickBooks displays the Address Info tab of the New Customer window, as shown in Figure 3-8.
 Use this window to describe the customer in as much detail as possible.